mui/material-ui/docs/data/material/components/steppers/steppers.md

 - Step Content: optional content for a Step.
 - Step Button: optional button for a Step.
 - Step Icon: optional icon for a Step.
-- Step Connector: an optional customized connector of a step.
+- Step Connector: optional customized connector between Steps.

 ## Basics